systematic-nihr/systematic-nihr.github.io/docs/health-intelligence/liverpool.md

 The grey cells are those where statistical disclosure control required that we report a floor value of 5 cases.

 ### Measuring Similar / Dis-similar Areas
-Rather than manually inspecting -- deciding if different areas where more or less similar in their patterns of age, multi-morbidity and deprivation -- we construct a matrix of pairwise similarities between each of the available areas' multi-morbidity matrices.
+Rather than manually inspecting these heatmaps -- deciding if different areas where more or less similar in their patterns of age, multi-morbidity and deprivation -- we construct a matrix of pairwise similarities between each of the available areas' multi-morbidity matrices.
 We did this for 61 MSOA areas around Liverpool.

 For example, consider three (arbitrarily-chosen) example areas: